 The more seriously you take it, the more you will get out of it and the longer it will take.
 If you really think about your answers and visualize your future at each step, you will walk away with something that could be profoundly beneficial to you.

 The quickest way to get a sense for the guide is to click on the "Watch a preview" button above and watch the 45 second video.
 But if you would like to keep reading I will explain in detail how everything works and the motivation/research behind the tool.

-Here are 4 main steps that you will go through.
+Here are the four main steps that you will go through.
 Click on the step to read why they are important.

 Step 1 You will describe who you want to be.
 Using your obituary as a framework to express yourself.
 I have included some suggested answers at each step but you can and should write your own answers where appropriate.

 Step 2 You will create four life goals for different aspects of life, based on who you decided that want to be in step 1.
 Your obituary will guide you when deciding on your goals by setting your frame of reference for what is important in life.

 Step 3 For each goal, you will think about the reason that you want it.
 How would it affect your life if you achieved that goal?

 Step 4 After thinking about why you want to achieve your goals you will visualize the opposite.
 By describing how your life if you fail.

 Step 5 You will then set one milestone, twelve months from today, which will be a stepping stone towards achieving your goal.